Brannydonowt/autoinsta/README.md

 This can be done using a browser extension [like this one.](https://add0n.com/cookie-editor.html)

-## Development Plan
-##### This is a hobby project, and so further development is not guaranteed, however below are some of the features I'd like to add.
+#### This is a hobby project, and so further development is not guaranteed, however below are some of the features I'd like to add.

-- Post Likes
-    - Automatically find posts of a certain type/hashtag and like x number of them
-- Page Following
-    - Automatically find relevant pages and follow x number of them
-- Post Reels/Story's
-- Video Editing
-    - Automatically edit videos to include watermarks, corrected aspect ratios, captions.
-- Commenting
-    - Comment on relevant posts with reasonable messages (potentially using OpenAI to generate natural comments)